 We are working to keep Lake Williams free of invasive plants and a resource we all can enjoy.
 Learn about Friends of Lake Williams by clicking on About Us.

-You can also follow us on Facebook and Instagram (click the links at the bottom of this page).
+You can also follow us on Facebook.
+Click the link at the bottom of this page.

 What’s Coming Up –

 Lake Cleanup Day

 This summer’s Lake Cleanup Day will be held on July 25th from 9-11am.
 Anyone is invited to participate.
 The initial meeting place for assignments will be at 2nd Beach on Lake Shore Drive (near 295 Lake Shore Dr).
 Trash bags will be provided.

 After the cleanup a friendly get together will take place at the shallows between the islands at the south end of the lake.
 BYO refreshments if you would like.

 The invasive weeds, Variable Leaf Milfoil and Fanwort, have been treated yearly with expensive chemicals costing many thousands of dollars.
 This year the estimated cost is approximately $20,000.
 Unfortunately, after this year we will not have enough funds for this annual treatment.
 FLW is devoted to keeping our lake healthy.
 We need your support more than ever to achieve our mission of a healthy and chemical free lake by 2025.
 Without regular control, the invasive weeds will have a devastating effect on the health of our lake – this impacts swimming, boating, fishing, wildlife and again, our property values!